 I have been fascinated by the character of Conan since I was a child and it is funny that all this fascination never led me to going to the source as I have done recently.
 Just this week I finished reading the last of the completed stories by Robert E. Howard.
 The collection I found had all of them but four which I had to track down online.
+The images I have included were taken from this collection published by Prion in 2010.

-As I read, I was following John C. Write’s commentary on the stories which he has written over the last few years on his own blog.
+As I read, I was following John C. Wright’s commentary on the stories which he has written over the last few years on his own blog.
 As of writing, he has only a few more stories to cover before his commentary is complete.
 Once it is finished, it will make a worthy companion to the series.

 I would assume that most people know the character of Conan through the 1982 Arnold Schwarzenegger film, Conan the Barbarian and did see this in my youth.
 However, I believe my earliest engagement with the character was in the television series called Conan the Adventurer from 1992.
 The aforementioned film also heavily influenced one of my favourite video games, Golden Axe.
 These are just a few examples but I have always found the sword and sorcery genre interesting and it wouldn’t have gone very far without Robert E. Howard’s Conan.
 Despite my interest in the genre, good films in particular are few and far between.